 Know What You Are Good at

 Taking Hitfox as an example: They know how to build a synergetic group of companies.
-Their portfolio includes 15+ companies now which have generated funding worth 200 million euros.
+Their portfolio now includes 15+ companies which have raised funding worth 200 million euros.

 Success Factor #1 – A Strong Team